OpenSeesforFire/openseesforfire.github.io/README.md

-# openseesforfire_Project@The Hong Kong Polytechnic University
+# OpenSeesforFire_Project@The Hong Kong Polytechnic University
 # This is a source code package for compiling OpenSess for Fire, which is added and managed by Dr.Liming Jiang
 # For more information：
 # Please refer to our Github webpage: http://openseesforfire.github.io/